hashicorp-services/tfm/site/docs/migration/example-scenarios.md

 ### Example GitHub Actions Pipeline

 The following is an example GitHub Actions pipeline that uses the `tfm` binary.
 An assumption is made that some customers may want to pipeline the migration as `tfm` has been developed to be idempotent.
+You can also view the e2e.workflow file used for nightly testing of TFM for a more robust example.

 ```yaml
 name: TFM migration pipeline